CU-SRL/SRL_cFS/README.md

 	# Change directory to SRL_CFS after you have cloned it from this repo
 	$ cd SRL_CFS

+	# Prep the repository for build (If on a system WITH GCC-7.5.0)
+	$ make BUILDTYPE=release OMIT_DEPRECATED=true prep

-	# Prep the repository for build
+	# Prep the repository for build (If on a system that does not have GCC-7.5.0)
 	$ make BUILDTYPE=release OMIT_DEPRECATED=true CC=/opt/gcc-7.5.0/bin/gcc CXX=/opt/gcc-7.5.0/bin/g++ prep

 	# Make the repository with 4 processes